conda-forge/conda-forge.github.io/docs/maintainer/knowledge_base.md

 <summary>CUDA 12.0-12.4</summary>

-With the CUDA 12 release, NVIDIA contributed the new packaging structure to `conda-forge`, introducing the same set of packages that existed on the `nvidia` channel as a replacement for the old `cudatoolkit` package on `conda-forge`.
+With the CUDA 12 release, NVIDIA contributed the new packaging structure to `conda-forge`, introducing the CUDA Toolkit packages that existed on the `nvidia` channel as a replacement for the old `cudatoolkit` package on `conda-forge`.
 This was done starting with CUDA 12.0 to indicate the breaking nature of these changes compared to the prior CUDA 11.x packaging in `conda-forge`.
 These packages became the standard mechanism for delivering CUDA conda